-One of the lessons learned 2020 was that businesses need to be more adaptable.
-First and foremost, companies nd project teams should be able to react more quickly to internal or external changes.
+One of the lessons learned recent years was that businesses need to be more adaptable.
+First and foremost, companies and project teams should be able to react more quickly to internal or external changes.
 Changes can be internal forms of organization, for example.
 But it can also be new sales channels, client requirements, productivity, or durations.
 Project teams are required to make faster decisions and dare to experiment.

 To achieve this, however, a distinct error culture is required.